Theta functions, fourth moments of eigenforms, and the sup-norm problem I

-As in the proof of Proposition \ref{prop:unfolding}, we bound the integral in the $l_1$ and $l_2$ variables from above by integrating at all the finite places and noting that the integral vanishes unless $\alpha\in N^{-1}\mathbb{Z}$ for some integer $N>0$ depending only on $M$.
-Thus, we can bound \eqref{eq:F1F2} from above by
+As in the proof of Proposition \ref{prop:unfolding}, we apply Lemma \ref{lem:Af-integral} to the integrals in the $l_1$ and $l_2$ variables.
+The integral vanishes unless $\alpha\in N^{-1}\mathbb{Z}$ for some integer $N>0$ depending only on $M$.
+For every $\varepsilon>0$, we can bound \eqref{eq:F1F2} from above by

 Take $\xi_\alpha=\diag(\sqrt{|\alpha|},\sign(\alpha)\sqrt{|\alpha|})$ and bound the last integral from above in the same manner as in the proof of Proposition \ref{prop:unfolding} by a multiple of $|\alpha|^{-4-\delta}$.
 It follows that